CarsonJoshua/Tragedy/0-CoreRules.md

 * **0.2.5** Each card has a Value.
 Value is a property of a card.
 * **0.2.6** When a card is attached to another card, it is placed behind that card and is in the same Zone.
 When a card is moved to another Zone, any cards that were attached become unattached.
 * **0.2.7** A player controls a card that is in one of that player's Zones.
+* **0.2.8** Two cards with the same Properties are the same card.
+The name of a card is a Property.

 ## 0.3 Zones
 #### Deck